 It is important to discuss these symptoms wit your physician.
 Some might require immediate medical attention.

+Physical and psychological dependence, along with misuse, indicates Fentanyl addiction.
 Fentanyl addiction often starts as the person’s tolerance to the drug increases, the body adjusts to the level of medication in the system and the drug’s ability to reduce pain diminishes.
-They find that overtime they require more of the drug to achieve the same desired effect.
-Addiction is characterized by physical and psychological dependency, along with some degree of misuse.
+Often the individual finds that over time they require more of the drug to achieve the same desired effect.
+In essence, addiction is characterized by physical and psychological dependency, along with some degree of misuse.

 Addiction can be complicated by the overwhelming fear of Fentanyl withdrawal.
 An addiction will drive a person’s behavior regardless of the consequences they may suffer.
 Behavioral characteristics that may point to addiction include:

 - Lack of attention to personal hygiene

 - Manipulating drugs to increase effect (crushing or snorting)